publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schVI/m__us_usc_t16_s45f.md

     (d) __Administration; statutory authorities applicable; leases or permits: renewals or extensions, review; termination__

-        (1) The area added to the park by this section shall be administered in accordance with this section and the provisions of law generally applicable to units of the National Park System including sections 1, 2, 3, 4, 41, and 43 of this title.
+        (1) The area added to the park by this section shall be administered in accordance with this section and the provisions of law generally applicable to units of the National Park System including sections 1, 2, 3, 4, 41, <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  and 43 of this title.
 Any other statutory authority available to the Secretary for the conservation and management of wildlife, wildlife habitat, and natural resources may be utilized to the extent he finds such authority will further the purposes of this section.

         (2)